Meanwhile at the same time, the Wisconsin & Michigan Railroad began construction of a line from Fort Howard (Green Bay) to Stiles, Wisconsin.

-The bridge is a triple hinged, ribbed deck arch.
+Built in 1902 to replace an 1885 Whipple Deck Truss, the bridge is a triple hinged, ribbed deck arch.
 This structure is one of only a few like it in the nation.

-First off, the arch does not have a uniform arch shape, but rather has a pair of leafs that meet at a hinge point.
+The bridge also features a number of unique features.
+The arch does not have a uniform arch shape, but rather has a pair of leafs that meet at a hinge point.

 The hinge point is also unusual because of the chords unusual bend near the crown of the structure.
 The center panel does not have any top or bottom chords, but instead has the crossing of the two chords at the hinge.

 Original bridge with new bridge being constructed.
 From Types and details of bridge construction, Volume 1.